elias89/raspi-storage-system/README.md

 ## Project steps

-1. Boot and condigure RasPi without keyboard/mouse connected (ssh from external machine) ✅
+1. Boot and configure RasPi without keyboard/mouse connected (ssh from external machine) ✅
 2. Connect laptop HDD with carry-disk ✅
 3. Install Nginx ⌛️
 4. Setup Nginx to serve specific directory from the HDD